NLnetLabs/krill-manual/source/get-started.rst

 Your publication server provider will give you a repository response XML.
-You can use the CLI subcommand :ref:`krillc repo configure<cmd_krillc_repo_configure>` to tell add this configuration to your CA, or you can simply use the UI:
+You can use the CLI subcommand :ref:`krillc repo configure<cmd_krillc_repo_configure>` to add this configuration to your CA, or you can simply use the UI:

 .. figure:: img/krill-ui-repository-response.png
     :align: center